 Primaries in Nevada and South Carolina highlight Tuesday's races to watch

-Tuesday is primary day in four states: Maine, Nevada, North Dakota and South Carolina.
+Tuesday is primary day in four states: South Carolina, North Dakota, Nevada and Maine.

 The top races to watch are centered in Nevada, with key congressional and state contests, and in South Carolina, which has U.S. House incumbents being challenged by Republicans who have the endorsement of former President Donald Trump.